Going beyond AML: fraud, corruption and whistleblowing

 Objectives

-At the end of the course, participants will be able to:
+At the end of this training, participants will be able to:

 • explain how different forms of financial crime are connected and why they should be considered holistically;